SophieHsu/FOV-aware-planner/README.md

 The solver is defined in `overcooked_ai_pcg/milp_repair.py`.

 It uses [cplex optimizer of IBM](https://www.ibm.com/analytics/cplex-optimizer).
 Please follow the step [here](https://www.ibm.com/products/ilog-cplex-optimization-studio) to install **IBM ILOG CPLEX Optimization Studio** and the python interface of it.
+Once you have downloaded the installation file, this [guide](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.10.0/ilog.odms.studio.help/Optimization_Studio/topics/COS_installing.html) may be helpful.

 ### Generate level using trained GAN and MILP solver